charmed-kubernetes/kubernetes-docs/pages/k8s/charm-kubernetes-master.md

 [containerd](https://jaas.ai/u/containers/containerd), and Transport Layer Security (TLS) so the components in a cluster communicate securely.

-Please take a look at the [Canonical Distribution of Kubernetes](https://jujucharms.com/canonical-kubernetes/) or the [Kubernetes core](https://jaas.ai/kubernetes-core) bundles for examples of complete models of Kubernetes clusters.
+Please take a look at the [Charmed Kubernetes]( https://jaas.ai/charmed-kubernetes) or the [Kubernetes core](https://jaas.ai/kubernetes-core) bundles for examples of complete models of Kubernetes clusters.